 - Toasted Bread

-I’ve seen other versions with cream of mushroom soup or adding peas, but this recipe is the way my family always made it when I was a child and I very much prefer it!
+I’ve seen other chipped beef gravy recipes with cream of mushroom soup or adding peas, but this recipe is the way my family always made it when I was a child and I very much prefer it!

 What is Dried Beef?

 It is beef that has been salt-cured for a length of time, sometimes smoked for flavor, and dried.
 It is then sliced very thin like deli meat.

 To add more beef, or not add more beef, that is the question.

 When my mother and grandmother made this recipe they always used two packets, but I prefer more beef in mine.